 The debate over whether money and pay is the greatest method of motivating employees in a business to work harder has been raging for many years, and is likely to go on for many more years as no definitive answer can be found.

 This is the reason why motivation is given such importance when it comes to training courses and business coaching, as it plays such a crucial part in shaping how the business fares in the coming months and years.

-There are many other people though who do no not believe that money is the sole reason for people turning up to work and whilst acknowledging its importance, believe that there are many other needs and requirements which workers have, and so a variety of non-financial rewards and incentives can be utilised to increase their motivation and performance in the workplace.
+There are many other people though who do no not believe that money is the sole reason for people turning up to work.
+Whilst acknowledging its importance, they claim that there are in fact many other needs and requirements that workers have, and so a variety of non-financial rewards and incentives can be utilised to increase their motivation and performance in the workplace.

-Those managers who do not subscribe to the theory that money and pay is the be all and end all when it comes to motivation are usually much more likely to provide business coaching to their employees as not only can this help to better understand and identify what makes that individual motivated (or causes a lack of motivation), but can also be used as a starting point from which to address the issues which are limiting levels of motivation for them.
+Those managers who do not subscribe to the theory that money and pay is the be all and end all when it comes to motivation are usually much more likely to provide business coaching to their employees.
+Not only can business coaching help to better understand and identify what makes that individual motivated (or causes a lack of motivation), but can also be used as a starting point from which to address the issues that are limiting levels of motivation for them.

 The debate regarding the effectiveness of money in motivating an individual to perform to a high standard in the workplace has been ongoing for many years, with no definitive conclusion likely to be made anytime soon.
 Money can be a significant factor in a person being attracted to the job in the first place, as well as a major reason for them wanting to stay.
 It is important that those managers who wish to provide business coaching to their employees have a thorough understanding of what motivates their various workers according to their differing personalities and characteristics, so that they know what will be effective in motivating and incentivising them to increase their performance in the workplace.